Institute of Education Sciences (IES)

 Proposed research must be relevant to education in the United States and must address factors under the control of the U.S. education system (state or local).
 To help ensure such relevance, the Institute requires researchers to work within or with data from authentic education settings.
-For Prekindergarten through postsecondary education, authentic education settings include both in-school settings (including prekindergarten centers) and formal programs that take place after school or out of school (e.g., after-school programs, distance learning programs, online programs) under the control of schools, state education agencies (SEAs), and/or local education agencies (LEAs).
+For prekindergarten through postsecondary education, authentic education settings include both in-school settings (including prekindergarten centers) and formal programs that take place after school or out of school (e.g., after-school programs, distance learning programs, online programs) under the control of schools, state education agencies (SEAs), and/or local education agencies (LEAs).
 Formal programs not under the control of schools, SEAs, or LEAs are not considered as taking place in an authentic education setting and are not appropriate for study under the Low-Cost Evaluation program.
-For adult education, authentic education settings include those where eligible providers offer one or more of the following: Adult Basic Education (ABE), Adult Secondary Education (ASE), Adult English language programs, and/or programs that assist students who lack secondary education credentials (e.g., diploma or GED) or basic skills that lead to course credit or certificates.
+For postsecondary education, authentic education settings include 2-year and 4-year colleges and universities, and career and technical education centers that have education programs leading to occupational certificates, associate’s degrees and/or bachelor’s degree.
+For adult education, authentic education settings include those where eligible providers offer one or more of the following: Adult Basic Education (ABE), Adult Secondary Education (ASE), Adult English language acquisition programs, and programs that integrate adult literacy with education in other areas (e.g., family literacy, civics education, occupational training).
 Eligible providers include state and local education agencies, community-based organizations, institutions of higher education, public or non-profit agencies, libraries, and other organizations identified under Title II of theWorkforce Innovation and Opportunity Act.

 3. Education Interventions

-The role of each partner may vary within partnerships due to differences in research capacity.
+The role of each partner may vary within partnerships.
 Research institutions may take the lead on the evaluation design and analysis, though some education agencies may have the capacity to take on large or equal roles in this work.
 Education agencies are expected to take the lead on identifying the intervention to be evaluated; play an important role in determining whether and how the evaluation design is actually implemented in the schools; and have at least an equal role in discussing the results, their implications, and their dissemination.
 Relevant decision-makers from across the agency are expected to take part in this process as are other key stakeholders.
 Education agencies are also expected to ensure that the intervention is implemented and the administrative data for the evaluation are collected using funds not provided by this grant.
 To maintain the objectivity of the research, personnel involved in the evaluation design, implementation of the evaluation, and data analysis at all partner organizations are expected to be independent of the development, distribution, and implementation of the intervention.

-Low-Cost Evaluation projects are intended to aid state and local education agencies in making decisions regarding their education interventions as well as advance scientific knowledge and theory on learning, instruction, and education systems in order to provide solutions to the education problems in our nation.
+Low-Cost Evaluation projects are intended to aid state and local education agencies in making decisions regarding their education interventions as well as to advance scientific knowledge and theory on learning, instruction, and education systems in order to provide solutions to the education problems in our nation.
 To this end, the Institute is committed to making the results of Institute-funded research available to a wide range of audiences.
 For example, the Institute has a public access policy that requires all grantees to submit their peer-reviewed scholarly publications to the ERIC (Education Resources Information Center) and that requires grantees to share final research data from causal inference studies no later than the time of publication in a peer-reviewed scholarly publication.